mnit-rtmc/iris/docs/gate_arms.md

 - **Open interlock**: prevents opening the gate arm
 - **Close interlock**: prevents closing the gate arm

-**Opposing Traffic**: When a gate is open, all others on the same roadway, but in any other direction will have an _open interlock_.
+When a gate arm is in any state other than `CLOSED`, it is considered _possibly open_.

+**Opposing Traffic** creates an _open interlock_ constraint -- if _any_ gate is
+possibly open in a different direction on the same roadway.

 **Prerequisites** prevent a sequence of gates from opening in the wrong order.
 If a dependent array's prerequisite is not `OPEN`, it will have an _open interlock_.
 Once they are both open, the prerequisite will have a _close interlock_ until the dependent is closed.

-If a gate arm is in any state other than `CLOSED`, it is treated as **possibly open**, and interlock constraints will be checked.

 If a constraint is broken, IRIS will not automatically try to resolve it.
 Instead, an _alert_ email will be sent to the address in the